Trust model

 Security

-How Shippie isolates tools, verifies packages, and handles vulnerability reports.
+How Shippie isolates apps, verifies packages, and handles vulnerability reports.

 Security model

-Shippie treats each tool as untrusted until the platform can verify how it should run.
-The container uses iframe boundaries, package receipts, app metadata, and explicit bridge APIs so tools ask for capabilities instead of reaching across the shell.
+Shippie treats each app as untrusted until the platform can verify how it should run.
+The Apps shell uses iframe boundaries, package receipts, app metadata, and explicit bridge APIs so apps ask for capabilities instead of reaching across the shell.

 What we check